cassidyjames/cassidyjames.github.io/home/index.md

 I have only recently gotten into climate control with my smart home, but I have been trying several devices and approaches.

+#### Aqara _👍 Recommend_

+I use an Aqara climate sensor in my bathroom to detect when the shower is running (with a spike in humidity), then turn on the exhaust fan to prevent mold/mildew.
+It has been extremely reliable, working like a charm every day!
+I like how the sensor is small and unobtrusive; I stuck it to the wall near the mirror to get a decent reading.

+#### Sonoff _👍 Recommend_

+I have multiple [SNZB-02](https://sonoff.tech/product/gateway-and-sensors/snzb-02/) climate sensors around the home, and they all work reliably.
+They're pretty cheap, now, too, especially since the SNZB-02**D** (for display) and SNZB-02**P** (updated model) came out with the same capabilities.
+They're relatively small (though not as small as the Aqara ones) and seem accurate enough for my needs.

+If you want a display, the [SNZB-02D](https://sonoff.tech/product/gateway-and-sensors/snzb-2d/) has the same guts, but adds a little LCD display which is nice if you want to see the temperature and humidity at a glance without using a smart display or phone.
+For example, we use this in our kids' room so we can see the temperature when we're getting them ready for bed, and in our dining room that gets a lot of sun so we can know the actual temperature.

 #### Debug temperatures in other sensors

 Weirdly, most contact sensors also include a temperature sensor as well; sometimes marked as “debug” or “device temperature.”
 I would not rely on these _instead of_ a dedicated climate sensor—especially on exterior doors and windows, as the temperature on the device will not represent the temperature in the room—but I _would_ consider using them as a signal in less critical places.
 For example, if you have a bedroom door, closet door, and bathroom door all in the same general area, you could create a sensor group in Home Assistant to average them and get a decent idea of the temperature in that area.